Harrison Ford

-Early life
+Early life and education

-Harrison Ford was born at the Swedish Covenant Hospital in Chicago, Illinois, on July 13, 1942, to former radio actress Dorothy (née Nidelman) and advertising executive and former actor John William "Christopher" Ford.
+Harrison Ford was born on July 13, 1942, at the Swedish Covenant Hospital in the Lincoln Square community area of Chicago, Illinois, to Dorothy (née Nidelman) and advertising executive and former vaudeville and radio actor John William "Christopher" Ford.
+His mother has been described as a radio actress, but Harrison Ford denies this, and the attribution may be due to confusion with the unrelated actress and model Dorothy Ford.

-His younger brother, Terence, was born in 1945.
-Their father was a Catholic of Irish descent, while their mother was an Ashkenazi Jew whose parents were emigrants from Minsk, Belarus, then in the Russian Empire.
+Ford's younger brother, Terence, was born in 1945.
+Their father was an Irish Catholic, while their mother was an Ashkenazi Jew whose parents were emigrants from Minsk, Belarus, then in the Russian Empire.
 When asked in which religion he and his brother were raised, Ford jokingly responded "Democrat" and more seriously stated that they were raised to be "liberals of every stripe".
 When asked about what influence his Jewish and Irish Catholic ancestry may have had on him, he quipped, "As a man I've always felt Irish, as an actor I've always felt Jewish."

 Ford was a Boy Scout, achieving the second-highest rank of Life Scout.
 He worked at Napowan Adventure Base Scout Camp as a counselor for the Reptile Study merit badge.
 Because of this, he and director Steven Spielberg later decided to depict the young Indiana Jones as a Life Scout in Indiana Jones and the Last Crusade (1989).
 Ford graduated in 1960 from Maine East High School in Park Ridge, Illinois.
 His voice was the first student voice broadcast on his high school's new radio station, WMTH, and he was its first sportscaster during his senior year.
 He attended Ripon College in Ripon, Wisconsin, where he was a philosophy major and a member of the Sigma Nu fraternity.
 A self-described "late bloomer", Ford took a drama class in the final quarter of his senior year to get over his shyness and became fascinated with acting.
 Ford was expelled from college for plagiarism four days before graduation.